Robust EMRAN-aided Coupled Controller for Autonomous Vehicles: Performance Evaluation of EMRAN-aided Controller for AVs

-In this section, the performances of the proposed EMRAN based controllers are evaluated in a typical autonomous vehicle performing cruise control and double lane change (DLC) maneuvers.
-Simulations have been conducted in Matlab/Simulink-UE4 interface for cases with and without external disturbances/uncertainties scenarios.
-The physical parameters of the vehicle used for the simulations study are given in Table \ref{tab:veh_params}, where $C_f $ and $C_r $ are the stiffness values of the front and rear tires, respectively.
+Simulations have been performed in MATLAB/Simulink-Unreal Engine (UE) 4 interface on a system with Ryzen 9 5900HX processor, 32 GB of memory and Nvidia RTX 3080 GPU.
+This configuration was chosen to support UE visualization.
+The physical parameters of the vehicle used for the simulation studies are given in Table~\ref{tw-1fba46a1b919}, where $C_f $ and $C_r $ are the stiffness values of the front and rear tires, respectively.
 Moreover, the hyperparameters ($\epsilon_{max} $, $\epsilon_{min} $, $\gamma $, $\epsilon_{2} $, $\epsilon_{3} $, $\delta $, $N_w $, $S_w $, $\kappa $, $P_0 $, $q $, and $r $) associated with EMRAN are problem-dependent and are determined offline through an optimization by a Genetic Algorithm (GA) for achieving the best results.
 Note that these hyperparameters remain constant throughout the simulations.
+More detailed descriptions of the parameters can be obtained from\unskip~\cite{6796339, 6796942}.
 The GA parameters used in finding the best EMRAN parameters are as follows: crossover probability of 0.8, selection probability of 0.08, mutation probability of 0.15, maximum number of generations of 10, and a population size of 20.
-For a detailed description of optimization using a genetic algorithm, refer to \cite{houck1995genetic}.
+For a detailed description of optimization using a genetic algorithm, refer to\unskip~\cite{suresh2014hybrid}.

-The parameters of both the longitudinal and lateral EMRAN controllers are optimized independently using GA by minimizing their respective fitness functions, which are the root-mean-square (RMS) errors between the reference and actual values.
-For optimizing the longitudinal EMRAN, the desired cruise speed of 15 m/s is set in the vehicle, and it is assumed that the vehicle moves on a straight road.
-The RMS error of the velocity is used as the objective function to be minimized by the GA.
-For the path-tracking EMRAN controller, a DLC maneuver at a constant longitudinal velocity of 10 m/s is performed.
-The optimized parameters of both the controllers are given in Table \ref{tab:EMRAN_params}.
+For optimizing the hyperparameters associated with both the EMRAN networks, offline simulations involving speed tracking and DLC maneuvers were conducted.
+A reference cruise speed of 15 m/s was set for the PID aiding EMRAN to track without any disturbances and uncertainties.
+The optimized values were determined using GA by minimizing the objective of the fitness function, i.e., the RMS error between the reference and actual speeds.
+Similarly for the path-tracking EMRAN controller, a decoupled DLC maneuver at a constant velocity of 10 m/s was performed at ideal conditions, with the RMS lateral error as the objective of the fitness function to be reduced.
+The optimized hyperparameters of both the networks are given in Table~\ref{tw-a479f244405f}.